 28 Primary Term and Rollover.
 This Agreement shall become effective as of the Effective Date and service hereunder shall commence on the later of (i) April 1, 2000 or (ii) the date that Transporter completes the hydrotest and related repairs to its Gregory Lateral Pipeline System (the “Commencement Date”), and shall continue in full force and effect for a period of [five (5)/eight (8)] Years (the “Primary Term”) and from Year to Year thereafter, unless terminated at the end of any such one year period by either Party providing written notice to the other Party at least 30 Days prior to the effective date of such termination.
 In no event shall the termination of this Agreement relieve the Parties' obligation to resolve any Gas imbalance existing at the time of such termination or to pay any Demand Fee, Overrun Fee or other fees, charges or costs that have become due and payable hereunder.

 29 Early Termination.
-Notwithstanding the Primary Term set forth in Section 9.1, the Parties agree that Shipper shall have the right during the Primary Term to terminate this Agreement effective at the end of the last Day of any Year (the “Early Termination Date”) by delivering notice of intention to terminate no later than 90 Days prior to the Early Termination Date.
-Such notice shall set forth the Early Termination Date and Shipper’s computation of the Early Termination Payment described below.
-Upon receipt of the foregoing notice, Transporter shall determine whether it agrees with Shipper’s computation of the Early Termination Notice and shall notify Shipper of its conclusion.
-If Transporter agrees with the Early Termination Payment computation submitted by Shipper, this Agreement and Shipper’s obligation to pay further Demand Fees shall end on the later to occur of (i) the Early Termination Date or (ii) the Day Transporter receives the Early Termination Payment.
-If Transporter disagrees with the Early Termination Payment computation submitted by Shipper, the Parties shall meet as soon as possible to determine the reason for their disagreement, and this Agreement shall terminate and Shipper’s obligation to pay further Demand Fees shall end on the later to occur of (i) the last Day of the Month following ninety (90) Days from when the Parties reach agreement on the amount of the Early Termination Payment or (ii) the date that Transporter receives the mutually agreed to amount of the Early Termination Payment.
-If the Parties are unable to agree on the amount of the Early Termination Payment within forty-five Days (45) of Transporter’s initial receipt of Shipper’s computation thereof, either Party may submit the matter to arbitration pursuant to Article 16 below.
-During the period of arbitration, this Agreement shall remain in full force and effect, including Shipper’s obligation to continue payment of all Demand Fee.
-For purposes of this Agreement, the term “Early Termination Payment” shall mean an amount determined by computing the product of: (i) the number of Years (including any fraction thereof if the Early Termination Date does not occur on the remaining from the Early Termination Date to the end of the Primary Term, (ii) 10,950,000 MMBtus, and (iii) [$0.032 {5 year term} or $0.026 {8 year term}].
+Notwithstanding the Primary Term set forth in Section 9.1, the Parties agree that Shipper shall have the right, during the Primary Term, to terminate this Agreement effective at the end of the last Day of any Year (the “Early Termination Date”) by delivering notice of intention to terminate no later than 90 Days prior to the Early Termination Date.
+Upon Transporter’s receipt of a timely delivered copy of such notice, Shipper shall be obligated to pay the Early Termination Payment, no later than fifteen days prior to the Early Termination Date.
+If Shipper makes the election set forth in this Section 9.2 and timely delivers the Early Termination Payment, this Agreement will terminate on the Early Termination Date.

 article 30 PRESSURE AND QUALITY